TylerFeemster/Harmful-Brain-Activity/README.md

 The labels given are integers corresponding to the number of experts who believed the data showed the type of harmful activity represented by that label.
 The problem, however, was that the number of experts voting, in total, ranged from 3-20.
 Note that a mixed response example across 20 votes is less likely to be mixed when any 3 votes are taken.
 Likewise, we can be much more confident with 20 votes all pointing to one label, whereas 3 votes all pointing to one label is less convincing.
 To address this, I used 2-stage training: for the first stage, the labels were averaged with constant probabilities of 1/6 to make the labels less confident; in the second stage, I used the true labels.

 For preprocessing, I used Butterworth low-pass and high-pass filters with the scipy signals module.
 The frequency ranges that remained were comfortably within the diagnostic frequencies of the harmful brain activity I aimed to classify.
 I also tested Morlet Wavelets, but this did not perform better.
 I used the "double banana" EEG montage along the four principal chains as input to my model, and I downsampled by a factor of 5, i.e. 10,000 observations (50 seconds at 200 Hz) became 2,000 observations (50 seconds at 40 Hz).
-Note that I performed Butterworth filtering prior to downsampling to allow for better capture of the essential frequencies.
+I performed Butterworth filtering prior to downsampling to allow for better capture of the essential frequencies.

 ## Model Notes